wbcolon/xPlay/README.md

 currently played file.
 In addition there is player control section with a *play/pause*, *stop*, *prev*, *next* and *clear queue* buttons and a volume dialer.
 If you double-click on an entry of the queue then the player jumps to this track.
 Right-clicking on a queue entry will remove this track from the queue.

+The artist info can be accessed through a context menu by a right-click on an entry in the artist list.
+The artist info is a small simple web browser with minimal navigational control buttons such as home, back and forward as well as selecting a zoom factor.
+Pressing the *close* button will end the artist info view.
+A white filled star icon indicates that no URL is currently stored within our database.
+A grey filled star indicates that the URL was taken out of our database.
+Clicking on a white filled star will store the current URL to the database.
+The database entry is removed if we click on a grey filled star.

 The Rotel widget allows to control a Rotel A12 or A14 amp via a network connection.
 The volume can be adjusted (maximum of 60) and the input can be selected.
 The values for bass and treble can be adjusted (from -10 to +10)